NahomMA/comSerial/README.md

 ## Arduino to RPI
-Used for communication between the Arduino board and a computer or other devices.
+Serial arduino library is used for communication between the Arduino board and a computer or other devices.
 All Arduino boards have at least one serial port (also known as a UART or USART), and some have several.  [reference](https://www.arduino.cc/reference/en/language/functions/communication/serial/)

 ## RPI to Arduino
 PySerial is a python library for serial communication which can open a port.
 It provides backends for Python running on Windows, OSX, Linux, BSD (possibly any POSIX compliant system) and IronPython.
 The module named “serial” automatically selects the appropriate backend.
 [Reference](https://pyserial.readthedocs.io/en/latest/pyserial_api.html)